newbotjs/newbot-framework/readme.md

 * Trigger events or intention but according to conditions
 * Start functions with parameters
 * Function Returns a value
-* Put the @Action decorator on a function.
-Triggers a function if an action is performed
 * API to manage the conversation flow (cancel, go back, go forward, etc.)
 * Import / Export modules
 * Run an offline ConverseScript file